Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

-Further, to mitigate the large variance and shrinkage of the effective sample size brought by sample reweighting, Shen \textit{et al.}\cite{shen2020stableD} propose to leverage the unlabeled data collected from multiple environments and recover the hidden cluster structures among variables.
-Under several technical assumptions, they\cite{shen2020stableD} prove that, decorrelating the variables between clusters instead of each other would be sufficient to achieve a stable estimation while preventing the variance inflation.
+To further mitigate the issues of large variance and the shrinkage of the effective sample size introduced by sample reweighting, \citet{shen2020stableD} suggest leveraging unlabeled data gathered from multiple environments to uncover hidden cluster structures among variables.
+Under several technical assumptions, they demonstrate that decorrelating variables between clusters, rather than among themselves, is sufficient for achieving stable estimation without inflating the variance.
+In contrast, \citet{DBLP:journals/corr/abs-2212-00992} propose an iterative framework that combines sample reweighting and a sparsity constraint to alleviate these issues, even without access to multiple environments.
+They provide theoretical proof that the introduction of a sparsity constraint can help lessen the requirement for large sample sizes when selecting stable variables.

-Recently, Zhang \textit{et al.}\cite{zhang2021deep} propose StableNet, as shown in figure \ref{fig:stablenet}, which extends former linear frameworks\cite{kuang2018stable, shen2020stable, kuang2020stable} to incorporate deep models.
-As the complex nonlinear dependencies among features obtained in deep model are much more difficult to measure and eliminate than the linear case, to remedy for this, StableNet proposes a novel nonlinear feature decorrelation approach based on Random Fourier Features (RFF) \cite{rahimi2007random}.
-Specifically, StableNet iteratively optimizes sample weights $\mathbf{w}$, representation function $f$, and prediction function $g$ as follows: \begin{small}
+Recently, \citet{zhang2021deep} propose StableNet, which extends former linear frameworks~\cite{kuang2018stable, shen2020stable, kuang2020stable} to incorporate deep models.
+Due to the complexity of nonlinear dependencies among features derived from deep models, it is significantly more challenging to measure and eliminate the dependencies among features compared to linear cases.
+In response, StableNet introduces an innovative approach to nonlinear feature decorrelation, leveraging Random Fourier Features (RFF)~\cite{rahimi2007random}.
+Specifically, StableNet iteratively optimizes sample weights $\mathbf{w}$, representation function $f$, and prediction function $g$ as follows:

-\end{small} where $\mathbf{Z}^{(t+1)}=f^{(t+1)}(\mathbf{X})$, $\mathcal{L}(\cdot, \cdot)$ represents the cross entropy loss function and $t$ represents the time stamp.
-The sample reweighting module and the representation learning network are jointly optimized in StableNet and they can effectively partial out the environment related features and leverage truly category related and discriminative features for prediction, leading to more stable performances in the wild non-stationary environments.
+where $\mathbf{Z}^{(t+1)}=f^{(t+1)}(\mathbf{X})$, $\mathcal{L}(\cdot, \cdot)$ represents the cross entropy loss function and $t$ represents the time stamp.
+In StableNet, the sample reweighting module and the representation learning network are jointly optimized.
+This efficient cooperation facilitates the isolation of environment-related features, thereby utilizing truly category-related and discriminative features for prediction.
+Consequently, StableNet can deliver more stable performances in non-stationary environments in the wild.